 An unassuming design that prefers plastic

-In style, the Aspire 5 won’t be winning any beauty contests.
-It’s an attractive black color with the silver plastic Acer logo, a slight chrome along the edge of the keyboard deck, and the silver hinge cover offering the only splashes of color.
-It’s an unassuming laptop, but again, you likely shouldn’t expect a $600 laptop stocked with midrange components to stand out in the budget crowd.
+The Aspire 5 won’t be winning any beauty contests.
+It’s an attractive black color with the silver plastic Acer logo, a slight chrome along the edge of the keyboard deck, and the silver hinge cover offering a splash of color.
+It’s an unassuming laptop, but again, you shouldn’t expect a $500 laptop stocked with midrange components to be sleek and made of aluminum.

 Given the Acer Aspire 5’s relative thickness compared to thin and light laptops, you have plenty of good reason to expect solid connectivity.
 Fortunately, Acer delivers, with a solid complement of ports that support both the past and the future.

 Along the left-hand side, you’ll find an RJ-45 Ethernet port, a USB-C 3.1 port supporting up to 5 GB/s, a full-size HDMI port, a USB-A 3.0 port that supports power-off charging, and an SD card reader.
 On the right-hand side, there are two USB-A 2.0 ports next to the dedicated charging port and 3.5mm headphone jack.
 That’s a solid assembly of ports that’s a lot like other larger notebooks, most notably the Aspire E 15 and IdeaPad 530s, and actually better than many premium notebooks (although spend more and you’re more likely to get Thunderbolt 3 support).

 The keyboard and touchpad neither add nor detract